godotengine/godot-docs/classes/class_projectsettings.rst

 \ **mobile** (Mobile): Modern renderer designed for mobile devices.
 Has a lower base overhead than Forward+, but does not scale as well to large scenes with many elements.

 \ **gl_compatibility** (Compatibility): Low-end renderer designed for older devices.
 Based on the limitations of the OpenGL 3.3 / OpenGL ES 3.0 / WebGL 2 APIs.
+Lighting calculations are performed on nonlinear sRGB-encoded color data, which produces inaccurate results that may look acceptable for some games.

 This can be overridden using the ``--rendering-method <method>`` command line argument.